-- 12) There are other poems in which Cabaña maintains the numerical uniformity of syllables in a line but varies the stress patterns.
+- uniformity of syllables in a line but varies the stress patterns.
 In such poems stress, rhythm and intonation are determined more by the Punctuations of his emotions or the depth of his indolent in the subject matter than by any metrical considerations.
 They are thus more organically related to the theme.
-Variable stress patterns in these poems become a norm which is broken by the occasional introduction of regular rhythmic patterns. - 13) In the poem lydahun ila Qarra Sha'ri [9] represents a category of poems in which the poet breaks away from selfimposed convention of syllable- count and freely varies the number of syllables per line.
+Variable stress patterns in these poems become a norm which is broken by the occasional introduction of regular rhythmic patterns. - of poems in which the poet breaks away from self- imposed convention of syllable- count and freely varies the number of syllables per line.
 In this poem, the lines are variable both in terms of their syllabic length and stress patterns and the flexibility of free verse are exploited to the full.
 Section 54.1.4.2 discusses this dynamic aspect of Qubbani's verification. - 14) Qabbani's colloquial style can be analyzed at the suprasegmental level by considering his poems essentially as 'performance texts'.
-As dramatic representation of speech acts, they produce some noticeable stylistic effects due to Qabbani's skilful manipulation of supra-segmental features like tone- groups, tonics, and stress and intonation patterns.
+As dramatic representation of speech acts, they produce some noticeable stylistic effects due to Qabbani's skilful manipulation of supra-segmental features like tonegroups, tonics, and stress and intonation patterns.
 Qabbani often uses rhythmic and intonational parallelism in an onomatopoeic way to phonologically enact the underlying emotion.
 (The devices are illustrated in sections 5.4.1 and 5.4.2)

 15) Many times Qabbani achieves significant effects through interplay between 'verse' and other strata of linguistic parallelism like morphology, syntax and graphology.
 Rhythmic patterns appear as concurrent feature of parallel decreasing elastically structured words, compounds, phrases and clauses.
 Even the poems in which Cabaña uses variable stress patterns sound 'highly patterned' because of this device.
-The effect of 'communicative dynamism' is verv often created bv coordinating the supra segmental with the graph logical and syntactic features.
-Section5.1.4.3 attempts to give a reading performance' of s9ome part of his poems, manipulating the tone-groups in tune with the increasing or decreasing intensity of an emotional underlying an utterance.
+The effect of 'communicative dynamism' is very often created by coordinating the supra segmental with the graph logical and syntactic features.
+Section 5.1.4.3 attempts to give a reading performance' of s9ome part of his poems, manipulating the tone-groups in tune with the increasing or decreasing intensity of an emotional underlying an utterance.
 The performance is based on the indications given by the clause structures and the punctuation marks used in them.